-It is assumed that all alterations, additions and/or extensions to the property have received all necessary Town Planning (Planning Permission) and Building Authority (Building Warrants and Completion Certificate) approvals and that documentation for such is available paying particular attention to the rear extension and the attic.
+It is assumed that all alterations, additions and/or extensions to the property have received all necessary Town Planning (Planning Permission) and Building Authority (Building Warrants and Completion Certificate) approvals and that documentation for such is available, paying particular attention to the attic conversion and the rear projection.

 Essential Repairs

 None.

-Estimated cost of essential repairs N/A
+Estimated cost of essential repairs -

 Retention recommended?
 Yes X No

-Retention amount N/A
+Retention amount -]

+Comment on Mortgageability у

-Comment on Mortgageabilit y mortgage purposes subject to the specific lending g criteria of any mortgage provider.
+The property forms suitable security for mortgage purposes subject to the specific lend ing criteria of any mortgage provider.

 Valuation

-Market value in present condition 1 £ 550,000
+Market value in present condition 1 £ 325,000

 Market value on completion of es ssential repairs £

-Insurance reinstatement value £ 625,000
+Insurance reinstatement value £ 265,000

-(to include the cost of total rebuilding g, site clearance, professional fees, ancillary charges plus VAT)
+(to include the cost of total rebuilding g, site clearance, professional fees, ancilla ry charges plus VAT)

 Is a reinspection necessary?
 Yes X No